50 Years of Automated Face Recognition

 \section{Abstract}

-Over the past 50 years, automated face recognition has evolved from rudimentary, handcrafted systems into sophisticated deep learning models that rival and often surpass human performance.
-This paper chronicles the history and technological progression of FR, from early geometric and statistical methods to modern deep neural architectures leveraging massive real and AI-generated datasets.
-We examine key innovations that have shaped the field, including developments in dataset, loss function, neural network design and feature fusion.
-We also analyze how the scale and diversity of training data influence model generalization, drawing connections between dataset growth and benchmark improvements.
-Recent advances have achieved remarkable milestones: state-of-the-art face verification systems now report False Negative Identification Rates of $0.13\%$ against a 12.4 million gallery in NIST FRVT evaluations for 1:N visa-to-border matching.
-While recent advances have enabled remarkable accuracy in high- and low-quality face scenarios, numerous challenges persist.
-While remarkable progress has been achieved, several open research problems remain.
-We outline critical challenges and promising directions for future face recognition research, including scalability, multi-modal fusion, synthetic identity generation, and explainable systems.
+Over the past five decades, automated face recognition (FR) has progressed from handcrafted geometric and statistical approaches to advanced deep learning architectures that now approach, and in many cases exceed, human performance.
+This paper traces the historical and technological evolution of FR, encompassing early algorithmic paradigms through to contemporary neural systems trained on extensive real and synthetically generated datasets.
+We examine pivotal innovations that have driven this progression, including advances in dataset construction, loss function formulation, network architecture design, and feature fusion strategies.
+Furthermore, we analyze the relationship between data scale, diversity, and model generalization, highlighting how dataset expansion correlates with benchmark performance gains.
+Recent systems have achieved near-perfect large-scale identification accuracy, with the leading algorithm in the latest NIST FRTE 1:N benchmark reporting a FNIR of 0.15 percent at FPIR of 0.001 on a gallery of over 10 million identities \reviewtag{\Rone} .
+We delineate key open problems and emerging directions, including scalable training, multi-modal fusion, synthetic data, and interpretable recognition frameworks.

 }

 \IEEEdisplaynontitleabstractindextext